MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_DocsUI_FileOperations_DocsUIFileOpenMacRequired

 This event is collected for Office applications running under Apple platforms.
-The event records when a file open operation takes place and is used to understand and prioritize user-experiences based on file open operation information such as location categories “ServiceType” and the first four characters of the extension.
+The event records when a file open operation takes place and is used to understand and prioritize user-experiences based on file open operation information such as location categories "ServiceType" and the first four characters of the extension.

 The following fields are collected:

 - **Data_Ext** - The file extension limited to the first four characters of the extension or less.

-- **Data_ServiceType** - An abstract categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc.
+- **Data_ServiceType** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc.

 #### Office_DocsUI_FileOperations_OpenDocumentMeasurements